getgrit/stdlib/.grit/patterns/js/drizzle_mysql_postgresql.md

 ---
 title: Convert Drizzle Schema from MySQL to PostgreSQL
-tags: [drizzle,, mysql,, postgresql]
+tags: [drizzle, mysql, postgresql]
 ---

 Migrate the Drizzle DB schema from MySQL to PostgreSQL.

 ```grit
 `import $alias from "drizzle-orm/mysql-core"` => `import $alias from "drizzle-orm/pg-core"` where {